elixir-europe/rdmkit/pages/your_problem/data_sharing.md

   * How sustainable is the repository, will the data remain public over time?
   * How FAIR is the repository?
   * Does the funding agency pose specific requirements regarding data sharing?
-  * FIX ME: Add point about licence/sharing policies of the repository
+  * What are the repository's policies concerning licences and data re-use

 ### Solutions
 * Domain-Specific Repositories